MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/statutory-reports.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Statutory Reports

-[!INCLUDE[prodshort](../../includes/prodshort.md)] lets you set up statutory reports so that you can import and export data for electronic tax reporting and other required documents.
+[!INCLUDE[prod_short](../../includes/prod_short.md)] lets you set up statutory reports so that you can import and export data for electronic tax reporting and other required documents.

 After you have set up a report and specified the required information, you can export the report to Excel, and then print the report.